Where can I get them? | How can I make them?

 Hungry for a mochi donut?
 You can find mochi donuts in donut shops throughout many countries in Asia, especially in Japan, Singapore, Taiwan and Korea (where it is called “chapssal”).
 Over the years, they have spread to Europe, America and other parts of the world.

 In the US, mochi donuts were first sold in Hawaii and gradually spread from coast to coast.
 Some places only sell them in limited batches.
-So, if you find yourself near these locations below, go grab some asap while they’re hot ‘n fresh.
+So, if you find yourself near these locations below, go grab some ASAP while they’re hot ‘n fresh.

 Berkeley, CA: Third Culture Bakery